 National Council for Persons with Disabilities (NCPWD)

-NCPWD runs a program that offers financial assistance to PWDs in the country to support their education.
-According to the Council, the financial support aims at improving PWD's "enrolment, retention, and completion of education cycle for the eventual engagement in decent and gainful employment."
+NCPWD runs a program that offers financial assistance to persons with disabilities in the country to support their education.
+According to the Council, the financial support aims at improving persons with disabilities "enrolment, retention, and completion of education cycle for the eventual engagement in decent and gainful employment."

 The program provides 75 percent of the tuition fees for education at Primary, Secondary, Colleges, Vocational Training Schools, and University (undergraduate) levels.
 It expects the applicant to cater for the remaining 25 percent.

 However, the Council's contribution may vary depending on the applicant's situation.
 For example, if the applicant is in formal employment, they will be required to meet 50 percent of the fees.
 On the other hand, the Council may cater for the 100 percent fees in exceptional circumstances, but the applicant has to prove extreme poverty.